When you hear the word brand, what comes to your mind?

 3. Real-time social media walls

 With a real-time social media wall at your event, you can instantly take the extent of audience engagement to the next level.
-A social media wall is basically one or multiple screens that helps you share your live social media activates with the audiences and let them engage-participate.
+A social media wall is basically one or multiple screens that helps you share your live social media activities with the audiences and let them engage-participate.

 On top of that, the utilization of social media can also empower attendees and let you magnify the impact of your event brand at the same time.
 And most importantly, these social media tools for live events can help you with numbers, figures, reports and analytics of repeatable ROI for your events.